CreativeAcer/ngx-image-display/projects/ngximagedisplay/README.md

 images | ImageData | This will be the array containing the images you would like the module to display.
 sameSize | SameSizeConfig | This will define if the images are scaled to be the same size or not with reference to the selected height.
 displayconfig | DisplayConfig | This will set the general configuration for the module.
-ImageEffect | ImageEffect | This will enable or disable the selected effect when a user hovers over an image.
+imageEffect | ImageEffect | This will enable or disable the selected effect when a user hovers over an image.

 ### **Input Options**
 The following settings are available